 (Photo taken Feb.
 28, 2014, 1 day after surgery)

 (Photo of Zach pushing my dad around in his wheelchair @ Rehab)

-That said, my parents are going to be dealing with a HUGE life change.
+That said, my parents are dealing with a HUGE life change.
 They live in a 2 story condo and the shower is upstairs so it's not ideal living conditions for someone in a wheelchair.
-My brother Kevin and I thought that by setting up a fundraiser to help our parents pay for their large medical yearly maximum co-payment, the need to purchase a medical bed or electric recliner for their downstairs area, the need to purchase a stairlift chair to get my dad upstairs for showers, etc., the need for transporation for hire, and the likelyhood that my mom will need to hire private nurses to help her with my dad once he is released from Rehab to their home.
+My brother Kevin and I thought that by setting up a fundraiser to help our parents pay for their large medical yearly maximum co-payment ($5,000) and the likelyhood that my mom will need to eventually hire private nurses to help her with my dad.

-This has been so overwhelming for our family as this has all come on so sudden.
-We feel like the stress of their huge medical bills and dad's upcoming medical needs should be the least of their worries during this diffucult time.
-I'm sure their needs will surpass $25K, but this is a start and will at least help them purchase the stairlift, pay their deductable and help them purchase an adjustable bed or electric recliner for their downstairs area.
+This has been so overwhelming for our family.
+The medical bills and dad's upcoming medical needs should be the least of their worries during this diffucult time.
+I'm sure their needs will surpass $7K, but this is a start and will at least help them pay their deductable and any other medical necessities that may come up.